 By 14 December, the forces of the left wing of General Leytenant Ivan G. Zakharkin’s 49th Army had also joined the Soviet counter-offensive.
 The 49th Army had received four fresh infantry brigades (the 19th, 26th, 30th and 34th Brigades) before being committed, had had been further bolstered by the transfer of the 133rd Division from General Leytenant Vasili I. Kuznetsov’s 1st Shock Army.
 For three days, elements of 49th Army covered 6.2 to 12.5 miles (10 to 20 km), liberating Aleksin and seizing bridgeheads on the left bank of the Oka river to the north of Tarusa and near Aleksin.

 Boldin’s 50th army was the slowest of all, since the German command did everything to hold onto the Shchekino area and thereby prevent Soviet troops from reaching the main road linking Tula and Orel, and thus save German forces from possible encirclement.
 Only on 17 December did elements of the 50th Army recapture Shchekino.
 By this time, however, the Germans had been able to withdraw their formations from this area to the north-east of Shchekin, Uzlovaya and Lomovka to the south-west.
-During the 10 days of the operation, the 50th Army advanced 15.5 to 18.5 miles (25 to 30 km) at a rate with averaged no more than 1.55 to 1.85 km) per day.
+During the 10 days of the operation, the 50th Army advanced 15.5 to 18.5 miles (25 to 30 km) at a rate with averaged no more than 1 to 1.15 miles (1.55 to 1.85 km) per day.